 - Salt and pepper

-- Add all listed ingreditents to a large bowl if using an immersion blender or to a food processor.
-Pulse until almost everything is blended together, leave about 1/4 or a 1/5 of the mixture chunky.
+- Add all listed ingredients to a large bowl and using an immersion blender mash until almost everything is blended together, leaving about 1/4 or a 1/5 of the mixture chunky.
 Mix again until combined.
 Have a taste to see whether you like the mix, there's still a chance to change up something you might feel you're missing - like add salt, more spice...whatever your taste buds tell you.

 - Use a scoop or a tablespoon to scoop out the mixture and start shaping the patties with wet hands.
 Be sure to make them smaller, a size that your spatula can effortlessly flip, so that they don't break apart during the cooking process.

 - Arrange the patties in a large nonstick pan, greased with olive oil (see notes for baking option).
 Make sure to leave enough space between patties, to make the flipping painless!